sdss/mangadap/docs/gettingstarted.rst

     with the DAP output data.  *If anything is unclear to you then this page is not doing its job!*

-    Please `submit an issue <https://github.com/sdss/mangadap/issues>`_
-    if you have any questions.
+    Please `Submit an issue`_ if you have any questions.

     Also, if you have helpful code snippets that you'd like to share, please do!
 The best way to do so would be via a pull request.